Martha’s Village and Kitchen is currently hiring for the following positions.

 Reasoning Ability: Ability to define problems, collect data, establish facts, and draw valid conclusions.
 Ability to interpret an extensive variety of technical instructions in mathematical or diagram form and deal with several abstract and concrete variables.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is frequently required to sit, and regularly required to stand and walk.
-The employee frequently is required to use hands to finger, handle, or feel; reach with hands and arms; and talk or hear.
-The employee must occasionally lift and/or move up to 40 pounds and lift and place clients’ personal items weighing up to 20 pounds in overhead storage without assistance.
+The employee frequently is required to use hands to finger, handle or feel; reach with hands and arms; and talk or hear.
+The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include ability to adjust focus.

-Work Environment: The noise level in the work environment is usually moderate with high level of activity and competing demands for attention.
+Work Environment: The noise level in the work environment is usually moderate with a high level of activity and competing demands for attention.